laixintao/prometheus-http-sd/README.md

 ## Update Your Scripts

-If you want to update your script file or target json file, just upload and overwirte with your new version, it will take effect immediately after you making changes, **there is no need to restart** prometheus-http-sd, prometheus-http-sd will read the file (or reload the python script) every time serving a request.
+If you want to update your script file or target json file, just upload and overwrite with your new version, it will take effect immediately after you making changes, **there is no need to restart** prometheus-http-sd, prometheus-http-sd will read the file (or reload the python script) every time serving a request.